jtchan17/sentimentanalyzer/README.md

 # Sentiment Analyzer
-This is used for Streamlit community deploymeny
+This is used for Streamlit community deployment